whatsBehind/node-js-auth/README.md

     - Return a hard-coded post object

 After users login, server signs a JWT to users.
 By include the JWT in the request headers, server could verify it to determine if user is authenticated (login)

+## OAuth2

+### What is OAuth2?

+OAuth2 is a open standard for access delegation, which is commonly used as the way for internet user to grant a client or application access to their resources under another server without sharing their passwords

+### Why OAuth2?

+- Secure Delegation of Access: Users often need to grant a third party website or application access to their data on another service (like accessing your google account from a social media app).
+Sharing credentials for this purpose is highly insecure

+- Fine Grained Authorization: User may not want to give full access of their all data

+- Standardization and Interoperability: With requirements of authentication and authorization from many internet service, a standard way is needed

+- Reducing Password Fatigue: Users are overwhelmed by the need to create username and password for each single service

+### Key Components of OAuth2
+- Resource Owner: The user who authorize an application to access their account
+- Client: The application that wants to access user's account
+- Resource Server: The server hosting user's data
+- Authorization Server: The server that authenticate user and issues access token to the application

+### How OAuth2 works

+- Authorization Request
+    - The client requests authorization to access user's resources.
+This is usually done through a redirection, where client passes along its identity (client id) and the scope of the access it's requesting

+- User Authenticate and Consent
+    - The user is asked to login to the authorization server and to approve the requested access by the client

+- Authorization Grant
+    - Upon successful authentication and consent, authorization server issues an authorization grant to the client.
+The authorization grant can be of different type, like an authorization code or an implicit grant, depending on the OAuth flow being used

+- Access Token Request (In case of authorization code grant)
+    - If an authorization code is granted, then client exchanges the code for an access token.
+This is done by sent a request to authorization server's token endpoint where client authenticates itself and presents the authorization code

+- Issuance of Access Token
+    - The authorization server authenticates the client validates the authorization grant and if valid issues an access token (and possibly a refresh token)

+- Accessing the Resource
+    - The client uses access to token to make a request to the resource server for the protected resources

+- Resource Server Validates Token
+    - The resource server validates the token and if valid serves the request

+- Resource Deliver
+    - The client receives the protected resources

+### Why OpenID Connect
+OAuth2 was originally designed for authorization, but not for authentication.
+Different companies have their own standards to authenticate users using OAuth2, in other words, OAuth2 is overused for authentication.

+OpenID Connect is an authentication layer built on top of OAuth2.
+It was developed to address the need for a standardized authentication process.

+### How OpendID Connect works
+- Authentication Request
+    - The client includes `openid` in the scope of the authorization request.
+That indicates that the client is requesting an ID token in addition to access token
+- Token Response
+    - Access Token: Just like OAuth2, access token is issued by the authorization server.
+This token grants access to user's resources
+    - ID Token: This is unique to OpenID Connect.
+The ID token is a JWT which contains claims about user's identity and profile
+Token Validation
+    - Upon receiving the tokens, the client must validate the ID tokens to ensure its integrity and authenticity.
+This involves verifying JWT signature and the claims it contains